Monomial warm inflation revisited: Phenomenological analysis and constraints

 could be well fitted by a skew-normal distribution:

 where erfc is the complementary error function.
-In Appendix~\ref{app:distributionforR}, we show that such (normalized) distribution is indeed universal (scale-independent) and follows
+In App.\,\ref{app:distributionforR}, we show that such (normalized) distribution is indeed universal (scale-independent) and follows

 Remarkably, this distribution is independent of any model parameter.
-The agreement between this distribution and results from the 2400 independent stochastic realizations is illustrated on the right panel of Fig.~\ref{fig:histogram1}.
-The figures shows, in addition, a fit to the corresponding data with the skew-normal distribution of Eq.\,(\ref{eq:skewnormal}).
+The agreement between this distribution and the results from the 2400 independent stochastic realizations is illustrated on the right panel of Fig.~\ref{fig:histogram1}.
+The figures show, in addition, a fit to the corresponding data with the skew-normal distribution of Eq.\,(\ref{eq:skewnormal}).
 Both the function of Eq.\,(\ref{eq:TheFfunction}) and the skew-normal fit can describe the distribution of the data given the size of our statistical sample.

+\textbf{Accuracy of the stochastic code.} In App.\,\ref{app:limitationLangevin} we estimate the relative error on the expected value of $\mathcal{P}_\mathcal{R}$ one can achieve by averaging over $n$ realizations with the stochastic approach as compared to employing the matrix formalism:

-\textbf{Accuracy of the stochastic code.} Fig.~\ref{fig:histogram1} shows (in dashed-blue) the difference between the quantity $\log_{10} \langle \mathcal{P}_\mathcal{R} \rangle$ computed with the matrix approach and from averaging over stochastic realizations.
-The agreement between both methods is found to be $\sim 0.03 \%$ which is consistent (and in fact even better) with an order of magnitude estimate of the precision that one would expect with $\mathcal{O}(10^3)$ realizations (see the discussion in Appendix~\ref{app:limitationLangevin}).
+Fig.\,\ref{fig:histogram1} shows (in dashed-blue) the difference between the quantity $\log_{10} \langle \mathcal{P}_\mathcal{R} \rangle$ computed with the matrix approach and from averaging over 2400 stochastic realizations of the benchmark model $\lambda=1.74 \times 10^{-15}$ and $C=0.012$.
+The agreement between both methods is found to be $\sim 0.03 \%$ which is consistent (and in fact even better) with an order of magnitude estimate of the precision that one would expect with $\mathcal{O}(10^3)$ realizations from Eq.\,(\ref{eq:precisionstochastic}) (see the discussion in App.\,\ref{app:limitationLangevin}).

+In the top panel of Fig.\,\ref{fig:stochasticandmatrixwithQstar}, we represented 1080 stochastic realizations of the power spectrum for each of five selected values of $C$ ($C=\{2\times 10^{-5},10^{-4},8 \times 10^{-4},6 \times 10^{-3},4 \times 10^{-2}\}$) and $\lambda=10^{-15}$, corresponding to different values of the dissipation coefficient $Q_*$.
+The dark blue dots represent the arithmetic average of all the 1080 realizations for each $Q_*$.
+The continuous black curve, corresponds to the numerical evaluation of the power spectrum with the matrix formalism.
+The bottom panel of Fig.\,\ref{fig:stochasticandmatrixwithQstar} shows the relative difference between the stochastic approach and the matrix formalism solution.
+The relative difference is found to be at most $\sim 5 \%$, in good agreement with expectations from Eq.\,(\ref{eq:precisionstochastic}).